Fission Uranium Corp.: Operations

 The PLS project is Fission's core asset and is host to the Triple R deposit, the undeveloped uranium deposit in Canada's Athabasca Basin District.
 The property consists of around 17 contiguous claims totaling over 30,000 hectares located approximately 550 kilometers north-northwest of the city of Prince Albert and 150 kilometers north of the community of La Loche.
 The PLS Property is located within the Mid-Boreal Upland Ecoregion of the Boreal Shield Ecozone.
-In December 2016 the Company announced it would conduct a 10,000 metre drill program to test regional targets outside of the Triple R Deposit.
+In December 2016 the company announced it would conduct a 10,000 metre drill program to test regional targets outside of the Triple R Deposit.

+The PLS project is on traditional lands belonging to the Clearwater River Dene Nation, and in 2021, CRDN said they did not support the project.

 In February 2017 Fission announced it had expanded near-surface, high-grade uranium zones at each end of its 2.6 kilometer mineralized trend as well as discovered new mineralization located 660 metres from the R840W zone.

 In April 2017 Fission reported it had expanded the R1515W zone and in turn extended the mineralized trend at Patterson Lake South to 3.17 kilometers.